-Biosecurity Tasmania undertakes Import Risk Analysis reporting processes consistent with national and international guidelines, when evaluating what pests and diseases are of greatest biosecurity concern to Tasmania.
+Biosecurity Tasmania undertakes Import Risk Analysis (IRA) reporting processes consistent with national and international guidelines, when evaluating what pests and diseases are of greatest concern to Tasmania in association with imported goods, plants and plant products, machinery and movement of people across its State borders.

 Import Risk Analysis (3.29 MB)